Skip to content

 Important username Username, unlogged users can be fixed as "ANONYMITY"

-clientId Client ID, can be implemented via Cookies in browsers
+clientId Client ID, browsers can implement through Cookies

 clientIP Client IP address

-diffTime Time interval between this log and the previous one (milliseconds), used to simply judge time-consuming code ranges
+diffTime Time interval between this log and the previous one (milliseconds), used to judge longer-executing code ranges

-Important costTime Time interval from the start of the request to this log (milliseconds), used to simply judge time-consuming code ranges
+Important costTime Time interval from the start of the request to this log (milliseconds), used to judge longer-executing code ranges

 3.1 Log Levels

-Log levels are a part that can easily cause confusion.
-Some systems divide log levels arbitrarily, and sometimes they are filled out randomly, such as all logs being marked as DEBUG, or any "error" being marked as ERROR.
-This can lead to confusion when viewing and analyzing logs later, and can also interfere with third-party log systems.
+Log levels are a part that is very prone to confusion.
+Some systems categorize log levels arbitrarily, sometimes just filling them out casually, such as all logs being DEBUG, any "error" being ERROR.
+Doing this creates ambiguity when subsequently viewing and analyzing logs and interferes with third-party log systems.

-To reasonably set the level of each log, first, we need to determine how many levels there are and the severity corresponding to each level.
+To reasonably set the level of each log, we first need to determine how many levels there are and the corresponding severity of each issue.

 # Log Level